 You don’t need to be an early riser if that’s not required for your routine — just sticking with a regular time helps (and can minimize issues like insomnia that night owls are more prone to experience).

 You don’t need to be an early riser if that’s not required for your routine — just sticking with a regular time helps.

 Be Mindful of Procrastination

 Much of productivity comes down to mindset, that is, making the effort not to slip into the pitfalls of procrastination or distractions.
 Of course, staying on top of your daily tasks is always a wise move.
 You know that letting projects or assignments pile up will eventually result in anxiety or all-nighters, both of which cramp sleep and create stress.

 Getting those things that consume time or seem toughest out of the way first is one good strategy to keep in mind.
 Success author Brian Tracy refers to it as “eating the frog”, and similar ideas are often recommended by psychologists and productivity experts.
 The idea is that getting the hardest thing out of the way first helps you feel like the rest of the day is smooth sailing, removing the reason to procrastinate.

 Since mornings set the tone for the entire day, taking a couple steps to make your’s more efficient and positive is well worth the effort.
-When morning go smoothly, they help keep your mood positive and give you the energy to get things done — then ready to go to bed feeling accomplished and ready to get up and go into the next day.
+When waking up in the morning goes smoothly, it’s easier to keep your mood positive and give you the energy to get things done — then ready to go to bed feeling accomplished and ready to get up and go into the next day.

 What do you do to streamline your day, or what actions help you have more productive mornings?